whistlegraph/aesthetic-computer/README.txt

 *** `pic` `pix` ***
   - [] 164 / 128 3x4
   - [] https://prompt.ac/pic~here~is~my~cat

+- [] Zoom in on painting in mobile.

 *** `world` ***
   - [] Make shaped worlds using inner poly collision and points for boundaries.